gerzahim/blueapp/README.md

 - Npm Install

 ## TODO

-- Validate No delete Product with PO associated (try to get PO NAME)
+- Create Crud ProductDimensions ****
-- Create Crud ProductDimensions
+- Validate Product No associated to ProductDimensions
 - feathericons delete PO (Only 15 minutes if not skip)
 - Create User Login
 - Migrate Data